wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 1. [Create a new function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#create-func) that uses a [Queue Storage trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=python).
 Make sure to set the binding to look at the correct queue by changing _function.json_ for the new function.
 2. For now you can print the contents of the message received to the logs.

-If you run your function project locally you should be able to see in the logs your queue items being processed by this new function, once you have sent a request to your HTTP endpoint function.
+Run your function project locally by running `func start` from the AcmeSubProject folder, not the individual function.
+It will start both.
+You should be able to see in the logs your queue items being processed by this new function, once you have sent a request to your HTTP endpoint function.

 If you have a look at the queue in the Azure Portal, you should see that the queue has now been cleared, as the items have been processed.